TheFallenNightAdmin/Friend-Activity-Plugin/README.md

-# 🟢 FriendActivityTimeline
+# 🎵 MusicMenu

-> A BetterDiscord plugin that adds a live floating feed of everything your friends do — games, status changes, voice channels, and streams — all in one sleek draggable overlay.
+> A floating music player plugin for BetterDiscord.
+Search and play YouTube and SoundCloud tracks directly inside Discord — no external apps, no switching windows.

 **by pagoni meow** • v1.0.0 • No dependencies required